Back to overview

 What key skills does your firm look for in candidates when they apply?

-How is the firm adopting the Solicitors Qualifying Exam (SQE)?
+How is the firm adopting the Solicitors Qualifying Exam?

 What is the most common way that candidates let themselves down in their applications?

-A lack of research.
 Throughout our application and assessment process, we’re looking for candidates to demonstrate a considered, thorough and detailed approach to their knowledge of the profession and Mayer Brown.
 There’s a tendency for applicants to provide generic and sweeping statements around their motivation for pursuing a career in commercial law, which can often be applied to a number of our competitors.
-Keep in mind that firms will likely favour quality over quantity – aim for a few developed and convincing reasons you’re interested in training as a commercial solicitor, and make sure you’ve tailored your answer to the firm you’re applying to.
+Keep in mind that law firms will likely favour quality over quantity – aim for a few developed and convincing reasons why you’re interested in training as a commercial solicitor, and make sure you’ve tailored your answer to the firm you’re applying to.

-What key things about your firm should any good candidate know and be able to talk about?
+How important is it for candidates to show they have researched the firm?
+What key things about your firm should any good candidate be able to talk about?